 NURS 420 • Community Health Nursing and Clinical Studies (5 units) This course, through both classroom and clinical experience in community settings, will help the student develop skills in providing nursing care to individuals, families, and/or communities.
 Issues such as Child Abuse and family violence will be discussed.
 Ninety hours of clinical practice in public/community health settings are required to successfully complete this course.
 The remainder of the required Child Abuse content for the Public Health Nurse certificate (PHN) is included (5 hours).
-Two additional hours of Child Abuse content is covered in NURS 325 Multi-dimensional Assessment.
+Two additional hours of Child Abuse content is covered in NURS 325 Multi-dimensional Assessment or NURS 420 Community Health.

-Note: There are additional clinical/health requirements that need to be submitted before beginning this course.
+Note: There may be additional clinical/health requirements or updates that need to be submitted prior to beginning this course.